Place1/wg-access-server/README.md

   // network interface e.g. eth0
   // Optional
   gatewayInterface: ""
+dns:
+  // upstream DNS servers.
+  // that the server-side DNS proxy will forward requests to.
+  // By default /etc/resolv.conf will be used to find upstream
+  // DNS servers.
+  // Optional
+  upstream:
+    - "1.1.1.1"
 // Auth configures optional authentication backends
 // to controll access to the web ui.
 // Devices will be managed on a per-user basis if any